carzynsky/PapersDont/README.md

 # PapersDont
-Simple Game similiar to Papers Please, made for c# course called Kredek
+Simple Game similiar to Papers Please, made for a c# course called Kredek